-In the last couple of weeks I have asked the readers here on Training4cyclists.com to answer a couple of questions (here, here and here) that didn’t have a definitive answer.
-These questions are just some of the questions you should ask yourself at least once in while.
-I believe it is important to take a decision and more importantly believe in that decision when it is taken.
+In the last couple of weeks, I have asked the readers here on Training4cyclists.com to answer some questions (here, here and here) that didn’t have a definitive answer.
+These questions are just some of the questions you should ask yourself at least once in a while.
+I believe it is crucial to make a decision and, more importantly, believe in it.

 Winners are winners because of their decisions

-When you enter a road cycling race you will have to make decisions over and over again.
+When you enter a road cycling race, you will have to make decisions repeatedly.
 You will probably make some good and bad decisions.
 Winners make mainly clever decisions.
-Though, I would rather say that it seems like winners always make clever decisions.
-The ability to make a hard decision and stick to it is a skill that characterise winners.
-They have the confidence because they know that hard decisions are a part of road cycling and know that there are two outcomes: Winning or losing.
+However, I would rather say that winners always make wise decisions.
+The ability to make a hard decision and stick to it is a skill that characterizes winners.
+They have the confidence because they know that hard decisions are a part of road cycling and that there are two outcomes: Winning or losing.

 Riders dream about victories

-You probably know the feeling of launching an attack and when you are 75m ahead of the bunch starts to speculate whether that was a little too early.
-These speculations will not make you a winner, because when you have launched your attack there are actually only two outcomes and you shall keep your focus on only one of them: Victory.
+You probably know the feeling of launching an attack and when you are 75m ahead of the bunch, start to speculate whether that was a little too early.
+However, these speculations will not make you a winner because when you have launched your attack, there are only two outcomes, and you shall keep your focus on only one of them: Victory.

 Winners take decisions and stick to them

 I believe that decisions make you a better cyclist.
 You will make both good and bad decisions, but the decision in itself is not the only winning move.
 It is the confidence to make a decision that is the winning move.
 That skill separates winners from ordinary riders.
 That is how decisions can make you a winning cyclist.

 Anyways, what was your best/worst decision in a road cycling race this season?